Salena-Nemariam/Population-Health-Diagnostics-Analytics/README.md

 # Population-Health-Diagnostics-Analytics

-Please note this repository is only a test file and does not contain real data.
+Please note this repository does not contain real data.
 This repository contains a SQL-based database project to anayze population health metrics and diagnostic trends.
 This database tracks demographics, health indicators, diagnostic test results, and disease trends across regions.

 ## Database Schema